Phone: +386 59 90 07 31 (EU)

 – MATOSEVIC WINERY: Experience great wine tasting at renowned Croatian wine producer with a little bit “rock” presentation of Matosevic Family.

-– AURA DESTILLERY VISIT IN BUZET: The company “Aura proizvodi” produces exclusive traditional products such as brandies, jams and other traditional products made of wild
+– AURA DISTILLERY VISIT IN BUZET: The company “Aura proizvodi” produces exclusive traditional products such as brandies, jams and other traditional products made of wild

 Private transfer from Rovinj to Split.